-However, there is a risk that disclosing information relating to witness interviews could result in a waiver of privilege more generally.
-Ultimately the information could be shared with authorities in other jurisdictions or be disclosable in civil, or other, proceedings that may not be in the company’s best interests.
-While this risk may in part be mitigated by a limited waiver agreement, this would not necessarily extend to other jurisdictions, and there is a risk that confidentiality may in due course be lost.
+There is a risk that disclosing information relating to witness interviews could result in a waiver of privilege more generally.
+Ultimately the information could be shared with authorities in other jurisdictions or be disclosable in criminal proceedings against third parties (e.g. former employees) which might follow from the company self-reporting, or in other proceedings that may not be in the company’s best interests.
+While this risk may in part be mitigated by a limited waiver agreement, this would not necessarily extend to other jurisdictions and is unlikely to prevent the SFO from disclosing documents in criminal proceedings if statutory obligations require it to do so.
+Once disclosed or shared with authorities in other jurisdictions, confidentiality may in due course be lost, for example if a defendant relies on a privileged document at trial.
 The Law Society of England and Wales provides guidance to lawyers about their duty to act in the best interests of clients, including maintaining their claim to privilege.

 The law surrounding legal privilege and records of interviews is complex and evolving.
 It has recently been made more complicated by the narrow interpretation of privilege that has been taken in several recent court decisions.
 These cases are summarised below.